 But society cannot just wake up one day and instantly turn into a populace capable of carrying out a revolution and defending themselves.
 It does not happen overnight.
 It is a process.
 It happens in stages.
 Firstly, people need to be radicalized.

 The Zimbabwean populace is currently pacific.
 A revolution cannot happen when the people are that pacific.
 In fact, the level of pacificity in Zimbabwe right now is a hindrance to the process of defending the vote.
 A revolution demands more than simply defending the vote.
 Thus, at some point society needs to drop the levels of pacificity and pick up some radicalization.

 The journey starts with thought leaders, followed by opinion leaders, followed by political leaders, and then consumed by the rest of the population.
-This is where my views are at qualms with thought leaders such as Alex Magaisa.
-They mislead and unlead the struggle by not providing the correct thought leadership that is appropriate for the situation.
+Our current thought leaders mislead and unlead the struggle by not providing the correct thought leadership that is appropriate for the situation.
 The omittance is deliberate.
 They willfully choose not to radicalize the people.
 It is like a shepherd who does not lead the sheep to a waterhole.
 The same goes for the politicians.
 Politicians that are too pacific deliberately block any idea of radicalization even if it is the ONLY way forward.